rbms-bsc/DCRMR/_pages/Series/Numbering-within-sequence.md

 >Series statement: <CITE>O.B.E.M.A ; no. 12 = O.B.E.M.A. ; nr.
 12</CITE>
 >(*Comment*: Information is transcribed in three elements: [Title of series](/DCRMR/series/Title-of-series/); [Parallel title of series](/DCRMR/series/Parallel-title-of-series/) and Numbering within sequence.
 The example is formatted according to ISBD for clarity)

-<a name="8.27.32.2">8.27.32.2</a> If the series numbering appears only once, transcribe it after the title of series to which it relates.
+<a name="8.27.32.2">8.27.32.2</a> If the series numbering appears only once, transcribe it after the [Title of series](/DCRMR/series/Title-of-series/) to which it relates.
 However, if the numbering relates to all, more than one, or none of the titles of series, transcribe it at the end of the [Series statement](/DCRMR/series/Series-statement/).

 >Example:
 >Series statement: <CITE>Série bilingue = Bilingual series ; 5</CITE>
 >(*Comment*: Information is transcribed in three elements: [Title of series](/DCRMR/series/Title-of-series/); [Parallel title of series](/DCRMR/series/Parallel-title-of-series/) and Numbering within sequence.
 The example is formatted according to ISBD for clarity)

-<a name="8.27.32.3">8.27.32.3</a> If any parallel titles of series have been omitted from the transcription, also omit their associated numbers.
+<a name="8.27.32.3">8.27.32.3</a> If any parallel titles of series have been omitted from the transcription, also omit their associated numberings.

 ---